sommarskog/sql-docs/docs/t-sql/statements/create-database-transact-sql.md

 ```
 > [!IMPORTANT]
 > To add files or set containment for a database in a managed instance, use the [ALTER DATABASE](alter-database-transact-sql.md?tabs=sqldbmi) statement.
+>
+> For SQL managed instances, the initial MAXSIZE is implicitly set to the current disk size, and it doesn't change automatically when you extend the disk size from the Azure portal.
+After extending the disk, you should also extend MAXSIZE with [ALTER DATABASE](alter-database-transact-sql.md?tabs=sqldbmi) to avoid database file full errors.

 ## Arguments